 This innovative program is shepherded by Alan Alda, a founding member of the Alan Alda Center for Communicating Science.
-Joining Mr. Alda are Valeri Lantz-Gefroh, lead improv teacher for the Alda Center, and three members of Stony Brook University’s Theatre Arts faculty, Lydia Franco-Hodges, Deborah Mayo and Steve Marsh.
+Joining Mr. Alda are Valeri Lantz-Gefroh, lead improv teacher for the Alda Center, Louisa Johnson, M.F.A. from NYU, and three members of Stony Brook University’s Theatre Arts faculty, Lydia Franco-Hodges, Deborah Mayo and Steve Marsh.

 The goal of teaching scientists improv is not to turn them into actors, but to free them to talk about their work more spontaneously and directly, to pay dynamic attention to their listeners and to connect personally with their audience.